aukan/bubu-restifier/README.md

 ## Notes

-* I'm introducing some terms in this module which I intend to clarify later in a more proper documentation.
-If you have any questions please feel free to write to me.
-* This module is not intended to implement a strict RESTful API (link missing).
+* This module is not intended to implement a strict RESTful API (http://www.restdoc.org/spec.html), its just inspired on it.